 More exercise means more energy, better sleep, less stress, and stronger immune systems for your employees, all helping them show up and do their best work.
 It's a win-win.

 Another treat to show employee appreciation is providing the whole team with some company-branded merch.
 T-shirts, jackets, hats, notebooks, mugs, and even bags with your company logo are a great gift that can boost team pride.
 Just make sure they're seasonally appropriate -- nobody wants a branded company bobble hat in the middle of the summer!

 Celebrating team members' achievements and milestones

-When an employee goes the extra mile, achieves something impressive, or simply reaches a milestone in their career, here are some fun employee appreciation ideas to show that their work is appreciated.
+When an employee goes the extra mile with proactive upskilling, achieves something impressive, or simply reaches a milestone in their career, here are some fun employee appreciation ideas to show that their work is appreciated.